-Sitting just half an hour by train from Amsterdam, Utrecht is artful, youthful and atmospheric and the festival does well to incorporate this into its social infrastructure.
-A city festival, the use of multiple venues naturally deposits visitors at points dotted all around Utrecht, underground industrial spaces, churches and cafes.
+Sitting just half an hour by train from Amsterdam, Utrecht is artful, youthful and atmospheric, and the festival does well to incorporate this into its social infrastructure.
+A city festival using multiple venues naturally deposits visitors at points dotted all around Utrecht, underground industrial spaces, churches and cafes.
 The focal point of these is the impressive TivoliVredenburg centre, a dizzying complex of stages, bars and cafes set over five floors in a vivid, contemporary presentation.
-This dynamism in the use of venues keeps things unpredictable and the festival experience rooted in movement rather than sedation.
+This dynamism in using venues keeps things unpredictable and the festival experience rooted in movement rather than sedation.
 The programme curation follows this theme, skipping around vastly disparate genres in a way that somehow makes sense, and revealing a deep knowledge and respect for hundreds of scenes, historic movements and iconic global locations.

-One of the indispensable tools deployed in the programming of Le Guess Who? is the execution of guest-curated sub-programmes which make up a sizeable portion of the artist lineup.
+One of the indispensable tools deployed in the programming of Le Guess Who? is the execution of guest-curated sub-programmes, which comprise a sizeable portion of the artist lineup.
 Past guest curators include Sunn O))), Julia Holter and Grouper.
 By inviting external influence in this way the organisers are leaving elements of the festival’s character to be dictated by external minds, some perhaps far removed from core intentions and routes of expression.

 The pair’s approach to curating their portion of the Le Guess Who? programme could be said to extend their own attitudes to creating in an age dominated by technology and self-eclipsing scientific developments.
 However, more personal experiences have driven the selection – which includes Djrum, Amnesia Scanner and Efterklang – into an eclectic, highly expressive mix.
 What links them together is how they each describe one of a number of identities that can make up a human being or a single sense that when intermingled with others can define the complexity of the human experience.

 This sense of scale and exploration of the macro and micro can be heard in Murcof’s compositions, which drift between contrasting notions of magnitude.
-A certain intricacy, for instance, drives the rhythmic components of ‘Mir’ (2002); a flurry of pops and clicks set against a creeping orchestral background, perhaps using timbre and detail to suggest the track exists on a human plane.
-In comparison ‘Oort’ (2007) is a shifting planetary journey that expands pensive orchestral sounds via blasts of enormous synth.
-It’s an altogether more atmospheric piece that describes galactic expanses and concludes the aptly titled ‘Cosmos’ album.
+For instance, a certain intricacy drives Mir‘s rhythmic components (2002); a flurry of pops and clicks set against a creeping orchestral background, perhaps using timbre and detail to suggest the track exists on a human plane.
+In comparison Oort (2007) is a shifting planetary journey that expands pensive orchestral sounds via blasts of enormous synth.
+It’s an altogether more atmospheric piece that describes galactic expanses and concludes the aptly titled Cosmos album.
 Murcof performances are fairly rare so he is sure to be one of the most anticipated acts in the curation.
 These disquieting themes are further explored by FIS, whose sonic abstractions edge more into a sort of processed post-techno.